-- System calls are used to access devices

-- Three generic syscalls

-- Command takes a 32-bit numerical argument

-- Allow takes a pointer to a buffer

-- Subscribe takes a pointer to a function

-- First two arguments to all syscalls

-- 1. Driver number (the driver it wants to interact with)

-- 2. Minor number (driver-specific identifier)
+- System calls are used to access devices - Three generic syscalls - Command takes a 32-bit numerical argument - Allow takes a pointer to a buffer to read/write - Subscribe takes a pointer to a function to callback - First two arguments to all syscalls - 1.
+Driver number (the driver it wants to interact with) - 2.
+Minor number (driver-specific identifier)